Make your own super-quick turkey burgers, then freeze for later

 This turkey burger recipe uses one trick from Melissa Joulwan’s Well Fed 2 cookbook: a combination of cream of tartar and baking soda that makes these absolutely tender and succulent.
 If you’re watching your sodium super-closely, skip that step.
 I use both dried and fresh herbs to amp up the flavor and a drizzle of olive oil to help add moisture and healthy fats.

-vegan, vegetarian, gluten-free, celiac diets
+paleo, gluten-free, celiac diets

 Not recommended for: